tbishaw-stat6250/course-questions-wiki/week-01/README.md

 - Question (jbettonville-stat6250): What is the mechanism by which extra credit is applied? (i.e. which achievements does it impact, and may it impact different achievements depending upon the circumstance under which it is awarded)
 - Answer (jbettonville-stat6250): I assume the instructor can provide a precise answer, but it seems to me that extra credit to be given for catching errors or seeking clarification would tie into the Reading for Depth Achievement, since it involves thoroughly reviewing written content.
 I would also think that contributions to the Course Questions Wiki beyond the Week 10 quiz may also relate to the Building General Knowledge and Team-based Problem Solving achievements; in any case I would like to know more about this for sure.
 - *Question* (cnguyen77-stat6250): In what ways does the instructor give extra credit for students in this course?
+- Question (lceballos-stat6250): Since we are graded on how many achievements that we get, how does extra-credit incorporated?

 [Course Structure Quiz, Problem 9]